formio/help.form.io/_paragraphs/userguide/form-components/textfield.md

 slug: textfield
 weight: 10
 ---
-A textfield can be used for general text input that is shorter than a sentence.
-There are options to define input masks and validations so information can be molded into desired formats.
+A textfield can be used for short and general text input.
+There are options to define input masks and validations, allowing users to mold information into desired formats.

 ![](/assets/img/textfield-display.png)

 #### Label

-The label for this field that will appear next to it.
+The name or title for this component.

 #### Placeholder